eschafer/javascript-style-guide/README.md

 }
 ```

-Variables that act as constants (values that won’t be changed) should be formatted using all uppercase letters with words separated by a single underscore.
+Variables that act as constants (values that won't be changed) should be formatted using all uppercase letters with words separated by a single underscore.

 ```javascript
 // Good